 2.2.
 Experimental Design and Counterfactual Approach

-The approach adopted is quasi-experimental, based on a counterfactual model aimed at assessing the causal effect of two endogenous restoration techniques (sylvopastoral bunds and forest half-moons) on the physical properties of the soil.
+The approach adopted is quasi-experimental, based on a counterfactual model aimed at assessing the causal effect of two endogenous restoration techniques (silvopastoral bunds and forest half-moons) on the physical properties of the soil.

 The principle consists of comparing two groups: